Ian Prior (rugby union): Rugby union career

 He joined the Perth-based Western Force ahead of the 2014 Super Rugby season.
-After the removal of the Force from the Super Rugby competition in the latter half of 2017, Prior signed a short term deal to play for English club Harlequins, and then rejoined the Force as captain for the new World Series Rugby season in 2018.
+After the removal of the Force from the Super Rugby competition in the latter half of 2017, Prior signed a short-term deal to play for English club Harlequins, and then rejoined the Force as captain for the new World Series Rugby season in 2018.

 Later that year, he was also targeted as a potential player for Zimbabwe, but took no part in their Africa Cup campaign.
 Prior remained captain of the Western Force for the 2018 National Rugby Championship.

+He made his international debut for Zimbabwe in 2024, playing a vital role in the country's victorious 2024 and 2025 Rugby Africa Cup campaigns, the latter of which saw Prior awarded the Player of the Tournament accolade as Zimbabwe qualified for the 2027 Rugby World Cup.
+He was also the top scorer with 52 points.

 Super Rugby statistics

+International Statistics

+Legend: pen = penalty (3 pts.); conv = conversion (2 pts.), drop = drop kick (3 pts.).